 Anabolic medication – drugs that increase the rate of bone formation

 In addition to pharmacological treatment, many non-pharmacological interventions are available and have been shown to manage osteoporosis efficiently.
-See the tabs regarding Exercises, Nutrition, and Home Safety for further information on this.
+See the tabs regarding Exercises, Nutrition, and Home Safety

 You can be your own advocate!
 If you have any questions regarding medications and alternative treatments, ask your provider and they can help determine the best treatment to fit your needs.